BaltiApps/Pixelify-Google-Photos/README.md

 ### Disclaimer!!
 The user takes sole responsibility for any damage that might arise due to use of this module.
-This inclused physical damage (to device), injury, data loss, and also legal matters.
+This includes physical damage (to device), injury, data loss, and also legal matters.
 This project was made as a learning initiative and the developer cannot be held liable in any way for the use of it.